 Professor Phalen has published articles in the Journal of Media Economics, the Journal of Broadcasting and Electronic Media, the American Journal of Political Science, Political Communication and The Journal of Radio Studies.
-She also is the co-author of Ratings Analysis: The Theory and Practice of Audience Research (with J. Webster and L. Lichty, 2014).
+She also is the co-author of Ratings Analysis: The Theory and Practice of Audience Research, (3rd Edition) (with J. Webster and L. Lichty, 2006) and Rating Analysis: Audience Measurement and Analytics, (4thEdition) (with J. Webster and L. Lichty, 2014).

 Dr. Phalen is the 2018 Association for Education in Journalism and Mass Communication (AEJMC) Barry Sherman Teaching Award recipient for innovative teaching on media management, economics or entrepreneurship.
 She is also active in the Broadcast Education Association, the World Media Economics & Management Conference and the International Communication Association.
 Her expertise is in politics and popular culture, Hollywood television production, women in media and audience research.
 She developed two popular Dean's Seminars at GW, "Hollywood & Politics" and "Media, Democracy & Culture."